-In 2018 The Fostering Network gathered the views of foster carers through our State of the Nation survey, which we conduct every two years to find out what key issues need to be addressed.
+In 2018 The Fostering Network gathered the views of foster carers through our State of the Nation survey, which we conduct every three years to find out what key issues need to be addressed.
+In December 2020 we published an Impact Report to highlight what has changed for the better and where improvement is still needed to ensure foster care has the opportunity to be the very best it can be.

 Three-quarters of looked after children in the UK are cared for by foster families.
 This means that improving the outcomes for children in care must start with improving the practical and financial support for foster carers who play such a vital role in transforming children's lives.